The World Tries to Tackle Climate Change Together...Mostly

 How does the treaty work?

-Most of a country's required reductions must occur internally via measures such as renewable energ and energy efficiency.
-However, there were several additional measures which enabled Kyoto signatory countries to meet their targets.
-These additional measures had been designed to offer countries with compliance obligations a certain degree of flexibility in how they achieve their reductions, so as to help contain costs and encourage emission reduction projects worldwide.
-Note that some of these methods are used in many, if not most international climiate goals.
+Note that the Kyoto treaty is no longer in effect.
+But it is useful and prudent to learn about its key elements, as many of these approaches are still being used.
+Most of a country's required reductions must occur internally via measures such as renewable energy and energy efficiency.
+However, there were several additional measures that enabled Kyoto signatory countries to meet their targets.
+These additional measures were designed to offer countries with compliance obligations a certain degree of flexibility in how they achieve their reductions, so as to help contain costs and encourage emission reduction projects worldwide.
+Note that some of these methods are used in many, if not most, international climate goals.

-1. Emissions trading - countries who reduce their emissions by more than their established target are able to sell their surplus reductions on the carbon market.
+- Emissions trading - countries that reduce their emissions by more than their established target are able to sell their surplus reductions on the carbon market.

 The United States and the Kyoto Protocol

-While the United States participated in the discussions and development of the Protocol and became a signatory nation, we have never formally ratified it and therefore have not participated in reducing emissions by our assigned 7% below the 1990 baseline.
+While the United States participated in the discussions and development of the Protocol and became a signatory nation, we have never formally ratified it and therefore did not participate in reducing emissions by our assigned 7% below the 1990 baseline.
+This does not mean the US did not reduce emissions during that period, nor does it mean countries that did participate actually met their emissions goals.

-• What went wrong?
+- What went wrong?
 The Clinton Administration never submitted the Protocol to the Senate because of one dealbreaker - the lack of commitment to binding reductions for developing countries.
 Later, the Bush administration rejected the protocol.
 And while the United States did sign initially, because it was never ratified domestically, the targets are non-binding.
-In the years since the US backed away from the Kyoto Protocol, it ontinued to send delegates to the UNFCCC annual meetings but not to participate in conversations related to the Protocol implementation itself.
+In the years since the US backed away from the Kyoto Protocol, it continued to send delegates to the UNFCCC annual meetings but not to participate in conversations related to the Protocol implementation itself.
+The Bush Administration did develop a parallel “global” alternative to Kyoto called the Asia Pacific Partnership (See below).
+The idea of the APP was to engage several of the nations who exempted from the Kyoto requirements.
+In other words, APP attempted to address the key reason the US did not ratify the Kyoto treaty.

-• Big pieces of the pie: In order for the Protocol to go into effect, countries representing at least 55% of the 1990 level emissions needed to ratify.
+- Big pieces of the pie: In order for the Protocol to go into effect, countries representing at least 55% of the 1990 level emissions needed to ratify.
 As you can imagine, this was challenging without the United States' participation (representing a full 25% of global emissions at that time).
-However, in 2004 with Russia's ratification, the Protocol was set in motion.
+However, in 2004, with Russia's ratification, the Protocol was set in motion.
 Here's a BBC article from February 2005, just after that 55% threshold was met, and the Protocol went into effect.
-I like this because it's a nice time capsule of what our global thinking was around international climate change action at that time.
+The article provides a time capsule of what our global thinking was around international climate change action at that time.